A solid state emitter embedded in a microcavity under intense excitation: a variational master equation approach

-Under high excitation conditions (e.g. $\eta_x=500$ $\mu$eV), the polaronic and variational approaches differ significantly in the predicted renormalization of the Rabi frequency and the emission intensity of all the peaks, specially the one right one in the triplet, evidencing how in this regime the polaronic approach also misjudges by excess the phonon associated decoherence.
+Under high excitation conditions (e.g. $\eta_x=500$ $\mu$eV), the polaronic and variational approaches differ significantly in the predicted renormalization of the Rabi frequency and the emission intensity of all the peaks, specially the right one in the triplet, evidencing how in this regime the polaronic approach also misjudges by excess the phonon associated decoherence.

-Such a breakdown of the polaronic approach for high pumping rates, becomes larger as the temperature increases.
-Surprisingly, for strong pumping, as compared with the variational results, predictions from the weak coupling model differ less than those from the polaronic model.
+Such a breakdown of the polaronic approach for high pumping rates becomes larger as the temperature increases.
+Surprisingly for strong pumping, as compared with the variational results, predictions from the weak coupling model differ less than those from the polaronic model.

+In order to check consistency of our results with real-time path integral calculations, we compare the Rabi frequency renormalization in the bottom-right panel of figure 3, to those reported in figure 3b) of reference \cite{PRB2012} and figure 5 of reference \cite{PRB2014}.
+There, a renormalization of $\sim 10$\% is reported for bare Rabi frequencies at the order of 1 meV, in agreement with our simulations from the variational model, while such a renormalization obtained within the polaron approach reaches $\sim 35$\%, elucidating overvaluation of the thermal effects.

-It is worth mentioning that in despite of discrepancies regarding its magnitude, all three model account for the phonon assisted cavity feeding phenomenon.
+It is worth mentioning that in despite of discrepancies regarding its magnitude, all three models account for the phonon assisted cavity feeding phenomenon.